 Bryce Canyon National Park – 1 Day

-Bryce Canyon is one of the most underrated national parks in the country.
+Bryce Canyon National Park is one of the most underrated national parks in the country.
 Bryce is famous for its deep red – crimson hoodoo rock formations.
 These spire-shaped narrow rock formations are formed due to weathering action by wind, snow, and water.
 You can easily see the hoodoos in the area known as the Bryce Amphitheatre.
 Take a walk along the Rim Trail to see the hoodoos from above or descend down into the depression along the Navajo Loop Trail to see the most famous hoodoos.

 Antelope Canyon & Horseshoe Bend – 1 Day